Keurig vs French press (Which’s the best Coffee maker)

 5) Budget (Winner: French Press)

-French press is the most budget-friendly way to enjoy a cup of joe.
+French press is much more budget-friendly compared to Keurig.
 Just spend 30 dollars to buy a good French press and you’ll love it.

 Keurigs, however, are not cheap.
-The simplest models, like the Keurig mini and slim cost around 100 dollars, while the more advanced models, like the K Café, are over 200 dollars.
+The simplest models, like the Keurig mini or slim cost around 100 dollars, while the more advanced models, like the K Café or K Duo, are over 200 dollars.

-Also, the recurring cost of coffee pods is also too much for an average coffee drinker.
+Also, the recurring cost of coffee pods is also higher in the case of Keurig.
 Here’s a quick comparison of the estimated yearly cost of French press vs Keurig.

 CostKeurigFrench Press